Search Results 1-10 of 20861 for broken bones

 Fractures can range from tiny cracks in the bones to breaks in more than one bone and breaks that come through the skin.

 Hand and wrist bones.
 Your hand is made up of bones called metacarpals and phalanges.
-Each finger consists of one hand bone, called a metacarpal bone, and ...
+Each finger consists of one hand bone, called a metacarpal bone, and three ...

 Though Uncommon, Broken Bones Can Lead to Fat Embolism Syndrome.
 May 20, 2011.
 Dear Mayo Clinic: If you have a broken bone, can bone marrow leak into your ...